YannKurzo/calculator/README.md

 ### Copyright
 Copyright 2015 Yann Kurzo.
 All rights reserved.
-This project is released under the GNU Public License (see gpl-3.0.txt).
+This project is released under the GNU Public License (see LICENSE file).